-Yet despite the strong Brit pedigree of the 13(ish) actors that have played the Time Lord, there’s a lone iteration of Doctor Who that doesn’t quite belong: the Doctor Who that came to Vancouver.
+Despite the strong Brit pedigree of the 15-ish actors that have played Doctor Who over the past six decades, there’s one Time Lord that doesn’t belong: the Doctor Who that came to Vancouver.

 In the mid-‘90s, there was an effort to bring Doctor Who to American audiences.
 Doctor Who-producer BBC partnered with Universal and FOX for a one-off TV movie.
 The hope was that it could be a backdoor pilot to a new series, and spoiler: that was not the case.

-Set in San Francisco in 1999, the Doctor Who: The Movie filmed in Vancouver in 1995 – marking the first time the series would film outside of the UK.
-And bits of mid-‘90s Vancouver are sprinkled throughout this iteration of the Doctor, beginning with the TARDIS beaming into a Chinatown alley, where gangsters promptly shoot up Sylvester McCoy’s Seventh Doctor.
+Set in San Francisco in 1999, the Doctor Who: The Movie filmed in Vancouver in 1995.
+This would be the first time the series would film outside of the UK.
+And bits of mid-‘90s Vancouver are sprinkled throughout, beginning with the TARDIS beaming into a Chinatown alley.
+Unfortunately gangsters promptly shoot up Sylvester McCoy’s Seventh Doctor.

-The Doctor then regenerates in front of Madison star (and later Mad TV) Will Sasso.
-Elsewhere: ooze turns Eric Roberts ambulance driver into the big baddie who needs to find an atomic clock.
+The Doctor then regenerates in front of Will Sasso, which is amazing.
+Elsewhere: ooze turns Eric Roberts ambulance driver into the big baddie who needs to find an atomic clock, somewhere for some reason.

-The TARDIS’ last appearance in Vancouver happens at Andy Livingstone Park where the Doctor says goodbye to Dr. Murderer and warps away, mostly ending Paul McGann’s Doctor Who run, aside from some audio book work and a cameo for the 50th anniversary.
+The TARDIS’ last appearance in Vancouver happens at Andy Livingstone Park, where the Doctor says goodbye to his would-be murderer/girlfriend.
+As the police box fades away, so does Paul McGann’s brief Doctor Who run.